Nana2929/ORA-modrl/report.md

 ## Case Study

 ### Data Collection
-We use the data in case study from Amiri's paper.
+We use the data in case study from Bozorgi-Amiri's paper.
 The scene is set at a well-populated region of Iran located near sourthern Central Alborz, with several active faults surrounding (hence the disaster is imagined to be an earthquake).
 1. $I$ contains 5 suppliers, including Sari, Qazvin, Tehran, Arak and Isfahan.
 2. $J$ contains 15 candidate nodes, including Gorgan, Semnan, Sari, Rasht, Qazvin, Karaj, Tehran, Varamin, Roibatkarim, Islamshahr, Shahriar, Gom, Arak, Isfahan and Kashan.
 Their pair-wise distance statistics are shown in figure 3.
 The setup costs of an RDC ( $F^R$ ) and a CS ( $F^C$ ) are shown in figure 3.
 3. $K$ contains 15 demand points (AAs).
 The first 8 nodes are low-risk AAs while the later 7 are high-risk ones (the former is denoted $K/K'$ while the latter is denoted $K'$).
 Their demands under all scenarios ( $D_{kcs}$ ) are shown in figure 4.
 The capacity of AA is an arbitrary value set to 16 (same unit as the capacity of an RDC and CS).